-- o OPD Register

-- o Medical form V or its equivalent

-- o Inpatient register

-- o Records in specialized clinics and departments

-1. OPD Register

-- The OPD register is very important and therefore all patients should be recorded in it.
+- OPD Register - Medical form V or its equivalent - Inpatient register - Records in specialized clinics and departments - 1.
+OPD Register - The OPD register is very important and therefore all patients should be recorded in it.
 It is used to record detailed information about each outpatient visit. - Ensure that every OPD register is labeled with the name of the health facility, the date the register was opened and when it was closed. - Some facilities keep different registers for age under 5 and those above 5.
 This mainly serves to ease monthly tallies.
-Irrespective of whether one or two registers are kept, the information contained about each patient should always include: - o Patient's name - o OPD number which should be unique to each patient each month - o Patient's age, gender, village, parish, diagnosis and treatment - In addition, you should indicate in the register whether the patient is new or returning; and whether they were referred from or to somewhere.
+Irrespective of whether one or two registers are kept, the information contained about each patient should always include: - Patient's name - OPD number which should be unique to each patient each month - Patient's age, gender, village, parish, diagnosis and treatment - In addition, you should indicate in the register whether the patient is new or returning; and whether they were referred from or to somewhere.
 It is important for you to ensure that all these details are completed accurately.